vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 Most Cloud Foundry installations include a Python Buildpack.
 But did you know that you can use buildpacks without using Cloud Foundry?
 Buildpacks are a fabulous, sustainable, stress-free way to get code into Docker containers.
 To find out how to use them in your Python tool chain take a look at our [Python buildpack guide][python-cnb-guide].

+Did you know that can push Docker images directly to Cloud Foundry?
+You use the same `cf push` command but add the `--docker-image` option.
+Take a look at the help for the push command for more information or read the docs [here](http://cli.cloudfoundry.org/en-US/cf/push.html).

 Did you know that you can run Cloud Foundry directly on top of Kubernetes?
 That means you can get the same smooth `cf push` experience on your Kubernetes cluster.
 Just think, less YAML, less `kubectl`, less stress!
 You can get started with our [CF for K8s guide][cf-on-k8s].

-And if you'd prefer to see the Cloud Foundry in action without actually following the steps above, check out our video guide:
+And if you'd prefer to see Cloud Foundry in action without actually following the steps above, check out our video guide:

 {{< youtube qLg2xtQ5kTA >}}